Dripdrop12/ipardalis/content/faq.md

 +++
-title = "FAQ"
-header_title = "How do I purchase a chameleon?" description = "Frequently asked questions" keywords = ["FAQ","How do I","questions","what if"]
-menu = "main"
+title = "Frequently Asked Questions" header_title = "How do I purchase a chameleon?" description = "Frequently asked questions about owning a panther chameleon" keywords = ["FAQ","How do I","questions","what if"] menu = "main"
 +++